 Lega artists create singular and astonishingly innovative forms while complying with strictly defined aesthetic codes.
 In order to emphasise this artistic diversity, the exhibition presents a great variety of works in a wide range of styles: headdresses in pangolin skin or ornamented with shells, leopard tooth necklaces, ivory spoons, cowrie shell belts, masks and figures sculpted in wood or ivory.

 The exhibition presents these objects as works of art; only a few are presented in their original context.
 Proverbs accompany these works to demonstrate the powerful link between the visual and the verbal in Lega art: objects and words take on meaning by means of a symbolic language.
 Like many African peoples, the Lega associate beauty with moral virtue, which enables the Mwami – the members of the Bwami society – to teach moral, social and political values on the basis of exceptional works of art.

-a few historical facts
+A few historical facts

-The Lega people live on the south-eastern edge of the tropical forests of central Africa, in the Democratic Republic of the Congo.
+The Lega people live on the south-eastern edge of the tropical forests of central Africa, in the Democratic Republic of Congo.
 In the second half of the 19th century, the Lega and their neighbours were the victims of the slave and ivory trades taking place across the Indian Ocean.
 In 1885, the Lega were displaced into the Congo Free State, which became the Belgian Congo in 1908.

 the bwami society: initiation, the guiding thread of life